facelessuser/pymdown-extensions/docs/src/markdown/extensions/magiclink.md

 own take for discussions.
 This syntax was mainly used to ensure we could provide context to the link generator.
 When rendering the actual links in your documents, it will use the syntax associated with the specified provider.
-If this is unsatisfactory, you can override this behavior with the `icons` option and all links will will use the same specified convention on output regardless of the provider.
+If this is unsatisfactory, you can override this behavior with the `icons` option and all links will use the same specified convention on output regardless of the provider.

 ```text title="Issues"
 #1